ViniciusInacio0108/AprendendoReactJS/fundamentos_react/README.md

 # Notes

 1. This project is not in english because i did not started this repository in english.
-2. This is basically a app made by me seeing a course so i could understand some of the details in React.
+2. This is basically an
+3. app made by me seeing a course so i could understand some of the details in React.

 # What have a made here?